 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents who were given antianxiety medications.
-Antianxiety drugs are prescribed to patients suffering from depression or anxiety.
+This indicates the percentage of patients who were prescribed antianxiety drugs.
+Antianxiety medications are prescribed to patients suffering from anxiety or depression.

 Managing Depression Among Residents